 Occupational Therapy (OT) can help your child find ways to adjust to everyday activities that match your child’s needs.
 OT can help a child with Down syndrome learn self-care skills such as getting dressed, writing, using a computer, and eating.
 In order to help learn these skills, an occupational therapist may offer tools that can increase your child’s independence, such as using special silverware that is easier to grip.

-Speech-Language Therapy (ST) can help children who have Down syndrome to improve their ability to communicate and their communication skills, and encourage the effective usage of language.
+Speech-Language Therapy (ST) can help children who have Down syndrome to improve their ability to communicate and their communication skills and encourage the effective use of language.
 It’s been found that children who have Down syndrome often speak at later ages than their peers, so our speech-language therapist can help your child to develop the early skills needed for communication, such as imitating sounds.
 This will, in turn, improve the muscle tone in the face and allow your child to breastfeed.
 Our speech therapists can also teach your child, who desperately wants to communicate with you, other ways of communication before they can speak, such as sign language and pictures.
 ST can also help people with Down syndrome learn to properly control the muscles of the face and neck to chew food, swallow properly, and make certain that nothing is aspirated into the lungs.

 - Sensory rooms